STAT545-UBC/STAT545-UBC-original-website/block034_useR-encoding-case-study.md

 ### Repair the mis-encoded strings

-Now we apply the repair formula to the affected strings in our useR! data frame:
+Now we apply the repair formula to the affected names in our useR! data frame:

 ```r